CrisDeboi/ReactWeb/README.md

 And finally, I creted the logo of my web with a web AI tool which helped me a lot:https://www.logoai.com/logo/3470164

+For the bigger update for the second delivery, I uploaded a new leaflet component which provides a map to my web and also created a realtime databse with Firebase that I used to read the information and display it on a JSON.

 ## Authors